mars0i/pasta/doc/functionalMASON.md

 requires special handling that isn't needed if you just maintain a pointer to single concrete data structure, as you can easily do in a non-functional style system.

+On the other hand, Clojure makes functional updating very easy, and imperative updating verbose: You have to use `deftype` with special annoations *and then* add accessor functions both in a protocol and in the `deftype` definition, or stick atoms inside the fields in a `defrecord`, and then either write accessor functions or use `@`, `swap!`, etc. constantly--but you'd better write the accessor functions and stick them in protocols too, because otherwise MASON won't know what to do with them anyway.
+This is kind of only verbose, only partially idiomatic, Java-esque programming is what I want to avoid.